 Stage 1 involves initial stereo correlation.
-The output from this stage is a disparity map: a three-channel image whose pixels describe the location of a pixel in the left image and the horizontal and vertical offset between that pixel and the matching pixel in the right image.
+The output from this stage is a disparity map, which can be thought of as a three-channel image whose pixels describe the location of a pixel in the left image and the horizontal and vertical offset between that pixel and the matching pixel in the right image.
 Stereo attempts to find a matching pixel for all values not marked invalid by the Stage 0 masks.
-Correlation between large high-resolution image pairs is, therefore, computationally expensive, and stereo distributes the process between this and subsequent stages (Beyer et al., 2018).
-Stage 1 computes an initial guess correlation using a pyramidized search that is optimized for speed but suffers on resolution.
-To accelerate this process, first a box filter accumulator is applied, which minimizes repeat correlation operations.
-The pyramidized approach then refines the disparity estimates recursively at increasingly fine resolutions.
-Each pyramidized disparity search itself operates on sub-region tiles of comparable disparity from the preceding resolution, iteratively improving the correlation at each step (Beyer et al., 2018).
+Correlation between large high-resolution image pairs is, therefore, computationally expensive and Stereo distributes the process between this and subsequent stages (Beyer et al., 2018).

+Stage 1 computes an initial guess correlation using a pyramidised search that is optimised for speed but suffers on resolution.
+To accelerate this process, first a box filter accumulator is applied which minimises repeat correlation operations.
+The pyramidised approach then recursively refines the disparity estimates at increasingly fine resolutions.
+Each pyramidised disparity search itself operates on sub-region tiles of comparable disparity from the preceding resolution, iteratively improving the correlation at each step (Beyer et al., 2018).
 The correlation window takes the form of a small rectangle that moves from the left image over the given search range in the right image.
 Matches between images are determined using a cost function operating in terms of disparity values, with the lowest cost match deemed best.
-Following Stage 1, each pixel in the disparity map will either have estimated disparity values assigned to it, or it will have been marked as invalid

-Stage 2 is where a sub-pixel refinement algorithm is used to adjust valid pixels as marked by Stage 1.
-For the quickest results, the default sub-pixel-mode can be used to fit a simple 2-D parabola to points in an 8-pixel-connected neighbourhood around each pixel in the correlation cost surface (Beyer et al., 2018).
+Following Stage 1, each pixel in the disparity map will either have estimated disparity values assigned to it, or it will have been marked as invalid.
+All valid pixels are then adjusted using the sub-pixel refinement algorithm selected for Stage 2.
+For the quickest results, the default subpixel-mode can be used to fit a simple 2D parabola to points in an 8-pixel connected neighbourhood around each pixel in the correlation cost surface (Beyer et al., 2018).
 The parabola's minimum is calculated and taken as the new sub-pixel disparity value.

-Stage 3 addresses any outliers and matching failures generated by Stage 2.
+Following this, Stage 3 addresses any outliers and matching failures.
 Never will every pixel be matched between a stereo pair of images.
-Pixels may be rejected for any combination of several reasons: non-overlapping areas between the two images; differences in image quality, lighting, contrast, and surface specular properties; particularly smooth surfaces with a low signal-noise ratio and without a sufficient level of texture for pixel correlation; and areas of distortion due to perspective differences between images, such as scarp walls and crater rims.
-Next, points with a triangulation error exceeding an automatically determined threshold are removed, and "holes" of failed pixels are left as is.
+Pixels may be rejected for any combination of several reasons: non-overlapping areas between the two images; differences in image quality, lighting, contrast, and surface specular properties; particularly smooth surfaces with a low signal-noise ratio and without a sufficient level of texture for pixel-correlation; and areas of distortion due to perspective differences between images, such as scarp walls and crater rims.
+Next, points with a triangulation error exceeding an automatically determined threshold are removed, and 'holes' of failed pixels are left as is.